jamesnyika/hashi/docs/README.md

  ---

  * General Network Connectivity for Derby [#2](https://github.com/jamesnyika/hashi/issues/2) Action Taken: Derby documentation link was broken explaining how to do this.
 Forums provided the answer to change the configuration
  * Configuring database driver loading [#1](https://github.com/jamesnyika/hashi/issues/1)
    Action Taken: Located Maven import format for driver and used that directly in my code
  * Encountered Consul naming bug [Consul Issue 6765](https://github.com/hashicorp/consul/issues/6765) Action Taken: Used the suggested workaround to just use lower case names till it is fixed
+ * General lack of clarity in the documentation about when to use service name vs service id.
+   Action Taken: Document my finding and hopefully not make the mistake again.
+I have both in my config files.